 Bailey’s videos are perfect if you’re looking to see how somebody else stays fit to apply to your own routine.
-For example, she frequently publishes videos showing what she eats in a day to lose weight and gives viewers an insight into her meal prep routine.
+For example, she often publishes videos showing what she eats in a day to lose weight and gives viewers an insight into her meal prep routine.

-Some of Bailey’s other useful content includes her ‘grocery hauls’ and 30-day challenges.
+Some of Bailey’s other useful content include her ‘grocery hauls’ and 30-day challenges.
 Bailey’s content is less about workouts or workout plans and more about the importance of taking a nutritional approach.
 As such, her videos are valuable to people at all stages of their fitness journey.